jonsquared/grunt-file-dependencies/README.md

 > Generates a list of files in dependency order.

+This plugin will scan your source code for dependencies between files and generate an array of the file paths in dependency order.
+You can customize how it finds the dependencies and where it puts the file list.

 You may want to use this plugin if the following applies to your project:
-* You are not using the AMD pattern and are not using a module script loader (like [RequireJS](http://requirejs.org/)) that provides dependency loading
-  * modules create closure, closure requires extra time/memory overhead for every instance of a class, you need every bit of efficiency you can get
-  * you have your reasons
-* The source code is separated into several source files (e.g. classes) that depend on each other and need to be loaded in the correct order
+* The source code is separated into several source files (e.g. classes) that depend on each other and need to be loaded or combined in the correct order
+* You are not using dynamic dependency loaders (like requirejs)
+\**See the usage examples below for an example of how to detect dependencies without needing to use a require call*
-* You want to use a script tag injection plugin during development for easy debugging (e.g. [grunt-sails-linker](https://www.npmjs.com/package/grunt-sails-linker) but it has no clue about the file dependencies
+* You want to use a script tag injection plugin during development to keep your source files separate for easy debugging (e.g. [grunt-sails-linker](https://www.npmjs.com/package/grunt-sails-linker) but it has no clue about the file dependencies
 * You want to use a concatenation plugin for a release build (e.g. [grunt-contrib-concat](https://www.npmjs.com/package/grunt-contrib-concat)) but it has no clue about the file dependencies